History

 Leadership

-Corani bv is led by Kristof Van de Loock and Fransiska Dams, both managing directors since the company's founding in 2008.
+Corani BVBA was founded in 2008 by Kristof Van de Loock and Fransiska Dams, who remain the two shareholders.

 Our approach